janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 </rpc>
 ~~~

-If the timestamps sent by the client match the entags in the server, it
+If the timestamps sent by the client are not older than the ones on
-might respond:
+the server, the transaction goes through, and the server might respond
+as follows.
+The updates tag lists all containers and lists (including
+list keys and nothing else) that have an updated entity-tag or
+timestamp value.

 ~~~
 <rpc-reply xmlns="urn:ietf:params:xml:ns:netconf:base:1.0"